-When World Land Trust (WLT) has helped a partner organisation create a protected nature reserve, it is sometimes necessary to use tree planting to restore forests lost prior to purchase or to reconnect areas of forest habitat.
+It is sometimes necessary to use tree planting to restore lost forest or to reconnect areas of forest habitat.

 In the future, tree planting supported by WLT may be extended to further partner organisations in other countries.